-- i.
-At initial recognition, all financial assets are measured at fair value. - ii.
-Debt instruments may (if the Fair Value Option is not invoked) be subsequently measured at amortized cost if: (a) the asset is held within a business model whose objective is to hold the assets to collect contractual cash flows and (b) the contractual terms of the financial asset give rise, on specified dates, to cash flows that are solely payments of principal and interest on the principal outstanding.
-All other debt instruments are subsequently measured at fair value.

-- iii.
-All equity investment financial assets are measured at fair value either through other comprehensive income or profit or loss.
-Entities must make an irrevocable choice for - iv. each instrument, unless they are held for trading, in which case they must be measured at fair value through profit or loss. - v.
-For financial liabilities to which the Fair Value Option is invoked, the amount of change in the fair value of a liability attributable to changes in credit risk must be presented in other comprehensive income.
-The remainder of the change in fair value is presented in profit or loss, unless presentation of the fair value change in respect of the liability's credit risk in other comprehensive income would create or enlarge an accounting mismatch in profit or loss.
+PFRS 9 requires all financial assets to be measured at fair value at initial recognition.
+A debt financial asset may, if the fair value option (FVO) is not invoked, be subsequently measured at amortized cost if it is held within a business model that has the objective to hold the assets to collect the contractual cash flows and its contractual terms give rise, on specified dates, to cash flows that are solely payments of principal and interest on the principal outstanding.
+All other debt instruments are subsequently measured at fair value through profit or loss.
+All equity financial assets are measured at fair value either through other comprehensive income (OCI) or profit or loss.
+Equity financial assets held for trading must be measured at FVPL.
+For liabilities designated as at FVPL using the FVO, the amount of change in the fair value of a liability that is attributable to changes in credit risk must be presented in OCI.

-Management is yet to assess the impact that these amendments are likely to have on the financial statements of the Group.
+The remainder of the change in fair value is presented in profit or loss, unless presentation of the fair value change relating to the entity's own credit risk in OCI would create or enlarge an accounting mismatch in profit or loss.
+All other PAS 39 classification and measurement requirements for financial liabilities have been carried forward to PFRS 9, including the embedded derivative bifurcation rules and the criteria for using the FVO.
+The adoption of the first phase of PFRS 9 will have an effect on the classification and measurement of the Group's financial assets, but will potentially have no impact on the classification and measurement of financial liabilities.